 - Trow: 24 Points

 Supported at the time of its release by Bungie.net, a free player matching service similar to Blizzard's Battle.net, Myth and its sequel remained popular online games for many years.
 While Bungie supported the game's multiplayer community long after its release, they were forced to shut down their servers shortly after being acquired by Microsoft, as they sold their rights to the franchise to Take-Two Interactive during the transition.
-The multiplayer community did not die out however, as several dedicated fans set about recreating the Bungie.net server experience, with the results being PlayMyth.net (now defunct) and Mariusnet.com, which remains the primary portal for all Myth multiplayer at present.
+The multiplayer community did not die out however, as several dedicated fans set about recreating the Bungie.net server experience, with the results being PlayMyth.net and Mariusnet.com which are both now defunct.
+The only option available to play multiplayer for Myth: The Fallen Lords, is through TCP/IP.

 The armies of the West are a diverse group hailing from all corners of the globe, united in their desire to stop Balor's destruction of the world's civilized free nations.
 During the game's campaign, player's forces are entirely composed of Light units.
 Experienced units are not only more proficient than green ones, but also have a chance to be carried over into the next mission where their skills can further aid the player, making it quite beneficial to ensure that the most battle-hardened units survive.